-Stada Gains Most Since 2009 After Serbian Agencies Settle11.
-November 2011. / Uncategorized
+Stada Gains Most Since 2009 After Serbian Agencies Settle, Uncategorized

 Stada Arzneimittel AG rose the most in more than two years in Frankfurt trading after saying the Serbian government guaranteed the settlement of outstanding bills from drugmakers.